Everything You Want to Know About Pimples

 • Protect your skin from the sun.

-• Avoid pressure or friction to acne-prone skin Eg: contact with phones, helmet, tight collars, etc.
+• Avoid pressure or friction on acne-prone skin, such as contact with phones, helmets, tight collars, etc.

-• Refrain touching the acne-prone area as it can lead to more infection.
+• Refrain from touching the acne-prone area as it can lead to more infection.

 • Avoid picking, squeezing, or popping pimples.
 It can lead to scarring and skin infection.